hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   * `emb1`: `Tensor` of shape `(n_samples1, n_frames, emb_dimension)`
   * `emb2`: `Tensor` of shape `(n_samples2, n_frames, emb_dimension)`
   * **Returns:** Pairwise distance tensor `(n_samples1, n_samples2)`
+  * *Note*:
-    * If this method is not defined, we will use unnormalized l1.
-    But you are welcome to override this method if you wish.
+    * This method is optional.
+If this method is not defined, we will use unnormalized l1.
+But you are welcome to override this implement it if you would like to define a different distance metric for your embeddings.
     * If you really want to use a divergence and not a distance, and have a compelling argument for why, please contact us.
+    * You can assume that all input embeddings will have been converted to floats already.
 <hr />

 <p></p>